YJesus/Unhide/README.txt

 // ---------

-It's a back port in C language of the ruby unhide.rb As the original unhide.rb, it is roughly equivalent to "unhide-linux quick reverse" :
+It's a back port in C language of the ruby unhide.rb

+As the original unhide.rb, it is roughly equivalent to "unhide-linux quick reverse" but:
 - it makes three tests less (kill, opendir and chdir),
-- it only run /bin/ps once at start and once for the double check,
+- it only run /bin/ps once at start and once for the double check, this gives more false positives: short live processes are seen as hidden.
-- also, its tests are less accurate (e.g.. testing return value instead of errno),
+- also, its tests are less accurate (e.g. testing return value instead of errno),
+- it doesn't scale well when max_PID number increases,
 - processes are only identified by their exe link (unhide-linux also use cmdline and "sleeping kernel process" name),
 - there's little protection against failures (failed fopen or popen by example),
 - there's no logging capability.

-It is very quick, about 80 times quicker than "unhide-linux quick reverse"
+On 32 bits system (with max_PID = 2^16) It is about 80 times quicker than "unhide-linux quick reverse" On 64 bits system (with max_PID = 2^22) It is about 2 times quicker than "unhide-linux quick reverse"

 // Unhide-TCP
 // ----------